 This decision authorizes a budget of up to \$22.5 million in technology incentives (\$75 per measure) to develop a limited, two-year Residential Smart Communicating Thermostat (SCT) program for 2022-23 to incentivize the installation of up to 300,000 SCT in hot climate zones (Climate Zones 9, 10, 11, 12, 13, 14, and 15).
-This program will be run statewide, and the IOUs may request up to an additional 10% of the technology incentive budget for administrative costs.
+This program will be run statewide within each IOU's service territory, and the IOUs may request up to an additional 10% of each IOU's proportional share of the technology incentive budget for administrative costs.
 Fifty percent of the technology incentive budget, or up to \$11.25 million, will be available to third-party DRPs to provide rebates through third-party demand response programs.
 Third-party DRPs should have competitively equal access to the rebates as the IOUs.

-This program will require customer pre-enrollment in a market integrated supply-side Demand Response program.
+This program will require customer preenrollment in a market integrated supply-side Demand Response program.
+Eligible market integrated programs are Demand Response Auction Mechanism, Smart Energy Program, Capacity Bidding Program-Residential, and AC Saver.